Ab initio study in the island of inversion within the two-major-shell valence space

 It should be noted that the IMSRG evolution induces three- and higher-body terms, which should be kept in principle, but are computationally impractical.
 Here we keep up to two-body terms (known as the IMSRG(2) approximation), which has been proven to be an effective many-body truncation when applied to nuclei in different mass regions~\cite{HERGERT2016165,PhysRevC.85.061304,PhysRevLett.106.222502,PhysRevLett.110.242501,PhysRevLett.120.152503}.

-As the effective Hamiltonian is obtained in a large model space where conventional shell-model calculations become computationally intractable, we instead exploit the PGCM based on the evelved Hamiltonian $H(s)$.
-It has been proven to provide a great variational approximation to the convention shell model~\cite{PhysRevC.96.054310,PhysRevC.100.044308,PhysRevC.103.064302}.
-We assume that the many-body wave function can be expressed as a superposition of quantum-number-projected reference states, given by
+As the effective Hamiltonian is obtained in a large model space where conventional shell-model calculations become computationally intractable, we instead exploit the PGCM based on the evolved Hamiltonian $H(s)$.
+It has been proven to provide a great variational approximation to the conventional shell model~\cite{PhysRevC.96.054310,PhysRevC.100.044308,PhysRevC.103.064302}.
+We assume that the many-body wave function can be expressed as a superposition of quantum-number-projected basis configurations, given by

 where $\vert J M K; N Z;q\rangle \equiv \hat{P}_{MK}^{J}\hat{P}^{N}\hat{P}^{Z}\vert\varphi(q)\rangle$.
-Here $\vert\varphi(q)\rangle$ represents a set of intrinsic states obtained by solving the equation of variation after particle-number projection (VAPNP)~\cite{ANGUIANO200262,PhysRevC.76.014308,PhysRevC.72.064303}, which is equivalent to determining the Bogoliubov states that are constrained to various amounts of expectation values $q$ for different collective operators and minimize the particle-number-projected energy.
-In this work we take the operator to be quadrupole moment operator $\hat{Q}_{20}$ since we focus on the enhanced quadrupole collectivity in the island of inversion. $\hat{P}^{\prime}$s project intrinsic states onto a well-defined angular momentum $J$ and its $z$-component $M$, neutron number $N$, and proton number $Z$~\cite{Ring1980}. $f^{JK}_{q\sigma}$ is the weight function, where $\sigma$ is simply an enumeration index.
-It evaluates the fluctuation of collectivity and can be given by solving the Hill-Wheeler equations~\cite{Ring1980}:
+Here $\vert\varphi(q)\rangle$ represents a set of intrinsic states obtained by variation after particle-number projection (VAPNP)~\cite{ANGUIANO200262,PhysRevC.76.014308,PhysRevC.72.064303}, which is equivalent to determining the Bogoliubov states that are constrained to various amounts of expectation values $q$ for different collective operators and minimize the particle-number-projected energy.
+In this work we introduce a constraint on the expectation value of the quadrupole moment operator $\hat{Q}_{20}$ since we focus on the enhanced quadrupole collectivity in the island of inversion. $\hat{P}^{\prime}$s project intrinsic states onto a well-defined angular momentum $J$ and its $z$-component $M$, neutron number $N$, and proton number $Z$~\cite{Ring1980}. $f^{JK}_{q\sigma}$ is the weight function, where $\sigma$ is simply an enumeration index.
+It encodes the fluctuation of collectivity and can be given by solving the Hill-Wheeler equations~\cite{Ring1980}: